-Supporting your feelings and wellbeing
+Support for your emotions and wellbeing

-Most people will experience psychological impact from cancer and the recovery from this can take much longer than people expect.
+Most people will experience the psychological impact of cancer and the recovery from this can take much longer than people expect.
 You may feel ready to get on with life once your treatment has finished however, it is common to have mixed emotions during this time.
 There may now be the time and space to express the feelings which you had to put to one side while you had your treatment.

 You may feel: